Best Mini Sewing Machine – Small Sized and Compact Enough

 - Reverse switch allows easy reverse sewing.

-- This machine can sew on five layers of fabric.
+- This mini sewing machine can sew on five layers of fabric.

 - Weighs around five pounds.

 You won’t get a lot of accessories or additional parts in the original packaging this time.
 Foot pedal, power adapter, needle threader, four thread spools, a spare needle, a user manual and of course the machine itself is what you should expect in the original box.